-4th Time: Phone will be taken to the office, parent/guardian called, and student will be required to serve a Saturday Detention.
+3rd Time: Phone will be taken to the office, parent/guardian called, and students may be required to serve an after school or Saturday Detention.

-5th Time: Phone will be taken to the office, parent/guardian called, and phone will have to be picked up by parent or guardian.
+4th Time: Phone will be taken to the office, parent/guardian called, and phone will have to be picked up by parent or guardian.
 All subsequent violations will result in parent/guardian being required to retrieve the phone.